-The 1st Annual ELO Forum in Singapore on June 25th was a resounding success in front of a packed house!
-How is success defined?
+The first Annual ELO Forum in Singapore on June 25th was a resounding success in front of a packed house!
+How do we define success at ELO?
 The purpose of ELO is to connect, equip and celebrate Christian marketplace and entrepreneurial leaders.
 A crowded ballroom heard a range of speakers, hailing from Canada, the US, Indonesia, Malaysia and Singapore.
 Attendees were from Singapore, throughout the region and as far away as Korea.

 The second panel on “Lessons in Marketplace Leadership” was moderated by Gregory Vijayendran, Senior Counsel, Rajah Tann & President, Lawyers Christian Fellowship.
 The panelists included: Lynette Leong, CEO, Capitaland Commercial; Jeffrey Goh, CEO, NETS; Danny Koh, Managing Director, Tower Capital Asia; Dr Tan Lai-Yong, Director, Outreach and Community Engagement, College of Alice and Peter Tan NUS; and Millie Chan, Principal, Legacy 127 Consulting.

 There was great feedback on the Forum.
 Mrs. Constance Peck, Constance Peck Pte.
-Ltd. noted that, “The individual’s dedication and commitment to Christ of each of the speakers.
+Ltd. noted that “the individual’s dedication and commitment to Christ of each of the speakers.
 It is inspiring.
 Sharing on their part is spontaneous and authentic.
-I like their candour.”
-Wilfred Tan, Check Point, commented that, “Rev. Chan’s message was particularly encouraging and thought provoking, but yet very much relevant for Christian leaders.”
+I like their candor.”
+Wilfred Tan, Check Point, commented that “Revd Chan’s message was particularly encouraging and thought provoking, but yet very much relevant for Christian leaders.”

-ONG Sze Yee Royston, Thales Solutions Asia Pte Ltd. explained that, “I am blessed by Dr. Jeffrey Jaensubhakij being open, honest and humbled by his failings.
+ONG Sze Yee Royston, Thales Solutions Asia Pte Ltd. explained that they were "blessed by Dr. Jeffrey Jaensubhakij being open, honest and humbled by his failings.
 He truly appreciates the importance of family, protected time and balance between grace and truth.”
-One person commented that, “Gregory Slayton and Rev Edmund Chan deserve special mention because they were especially engaging and able to incorporate humour well for the audience’s learning benefit.”
+One person commented that “Gregory Slayton and Rev Edmund Chan deserve special mention because they were especially engaging and able to incorporate humour well for the audience’s learning benefit.”

-The ELO Forum was organized with local collaborator, Dr. Bill Foo.
-Chairman, Tung Lok Group, and a well-known investment banker with deep roots in Singapore and southeast Asia.
-The Forum was moderated by Dr. Richard (Rick) J. Goossen and Dr. Bill Foo.
-As with all ELO Forums, there was considerable interaction with attendees through Q & A session with speakers and panelists.
+The ELO Forum was organized with local collaborator, Dr. Bill Foo, Chairman, Tung Lok Group, and a well-known investment banker with deep roots in Singapore and southeast Asia.
+The Forum was moderated by both Dr. Richard (Rick) J. Goossen and Dr. Bill Foo.
+As with all ELO Forums, there was considerable interaction with attendees through Q&A session with speakers and panelists.

 The ELO Forum in Singapore was a strategic initiative for ELO in that sense that this foray into Asia continues to lay the foundation for a completely unique network of Christian business leaders around the world.
 In a global world, with people travelling and working in various countries; the ELO Forums are a way for Christian business leaders to learn from one another and share best practices on a global scale.